Holographic complexity of anisotropic black branes: Comparison with Brown et al

 The CA conjecture was proposed by Brown et al in \cite{CA-1,CA-2}.
 In those papers the authors find a clever way of calculating the late time rate of change of complexity without having to take into account the contributions from joint and null boundary terms.
 In a later work, Myers et al \cite{Lehner-2016} derive the expressions for the joint and null boundary terms and showed how to include the corresponding contributions to the rate of change of holographic complexity.
 Myers et al find a perfect match with the results of Brown et al at later times and carefully explain the reasons behind the agreement in \cite{Lehner-2016}.
 In this appendix we briefly review the approach of Brown et al and we show that it gives the same results obtained in section \ref{sec-HC} using the approach of Myers et al \cite{Lehner-2016,Carmi-2016}.

-In the approach of Brown et al it is more convenient to consider the time evolution of the WDW patch when we increase the time in the left boundary, while keeping fixed the time in the right boundary, as shown in figure \ref{fig-WDW2}.
+In the approach of Brown et al it is more convenient to consider the time evolution of the WDW patch when we increase the time in the left boundary, while keeping fixed the time in the right boundary, as shown in figure \ref{fig-WDW21}.

-The left hand side of figure \ref{fig-WDW2} shows that, as the time evolves in the left boundary, the WDW patch increases in the region shown in red, while it decreases in the region shown in light-blue.
+Figure \ref{fig-WDW21} shows that, as the time evolves in the left boundary, the WDW patch increases in the region shown in red, while it decreases in the region shown in light-blue.
 To calculate the corresponding variation of the WDW patch, the authors of \cite{CA-2} argue as follows:

 \begin{itemize} \item the parts of the WDW patch that lie outside of the horizon are time-independent because this region has a time-translation symmetry.
 As a consequence, these parts do not contribute to the rate of change of complexity;